industrial-edge/iih-semantics-getting-started/docs/Installation.md

 ![IIH_CompSpec_Namespace](graphics/iih_namespace_comp_spec.png)

 ### Importing the Information model in IIH

-The model is an instance of the standarized information that is defined in the companion specification Add the model.
+The model is an instance of the standarized information that is defined in the companion specification.

+Add the model.

 ![IIH_AddInstance](graphics/iih_addmodel_instance.png)